telerik/fiddler-everywhere-docs/get-started/quickstart-windows.md

 1. Run the **Fiddler Everywhere** exe file to go through the installation process.

 ## Step 2: Create Your Fiddler Account

-In this step you'll register by creating your personal Fiddler Everywhere account and become a trial user.
+In this step you'll register by creating your unified Telerik account and become a trial user.

-1. Launch the Fiddler Everywhere client.
-Select the **New User?
-Sign up** button.
+1. Launch the Fiddler Everywhere application.
+Follow the **Sign in or create an account** link.

-1. On the **Create Account** screen, enter the requested information and accept the terms of the agreement.
+1. On the **Enter Your Email to Sign in or Create an Account** screen, enter the requested information.
 The email you provide here will be later on used by your collaborators for sharing sessions, collections, and notifications.

-1. Open the confirmation email and verify your Fiddler registration by entering the unique code.
+1. Check your inbox and open the confirmation email to complete your account activation.

-1. Fill in the required information and proceed through the **Let's Go** button.
+1. Return back to the Fiddler Everywhere application and accept the license agreement.

 1. On the next screen, choose whether you want to become a trial user or purchase a subscription plan by selecting either the **Start Free Trial** or the **BUY NOW** link.
 For the purposes of this tutorial, you'll become a trial user by selecting the **Start Free Trial** option.
 You are all set to start using the full-scale functionalities Fiddler Everywhere delivers.